Detailed Compliance Information

 How is take-home pay not reduced?

 Employees receive a $1,300 monthly wellness benefit payment (via payroll) for participating in the program.
-They pay $42/month in after-tax premiums and see a reduction in their tax withholding because their taxable income is lower.
+They pay $42/month in after-tax premiums and see a reduction in their tax withholding because their taxable wages are lower.
 The net effect is that take-home pay increases slightly (typically $7 to $85+ per month depending on income level and tax situation).
 We deliberately understate this benefit in our marketing because the actual increase varies widely based on individual circumstances.

 What about IRS audit risk?

-Additionally, PTE Group Inc. provides comprehensive compliance protection insurance through its Provider Captive (and reinsured through a reinsurance company).
+Additionally, PTE Gold provides comprehensive compliance protection insurance through its Provider Captive (and reinsured through a reinsurance company).
 The standard employer policy provides $250,000 in coverage for legal defense costs, penalties, and interest if the IRS were to challenge the structure.
 This coverage can be increased up to $10,000,000 through available endorsements.
 Optional endorsements are also available to include coverage for back FICA and FUTA taxes, and to provide individual employee protection ($15,000 per employee for FICA taxes, defense costs, penalties, and interest).
 The Reinsurance Company is currently rated by Demotech with an A rating.

 Who Is Actually Using These Programs